amark720/Data-Science-Projects/Machine Learning Projects/Car Price Predection & Deployment/README.md

 ### Use:
 For selling a used car, its price can be predicted by giving some attributes. e.g. Car Model, total miles, engine type.
-Trained data will be provided to our system to predict the price for new data.
+Then the trained data will be provided to our system to predict the price for new data.

 ## Live Project Link: https://car-price-prediction-by-amar.herokuapp.com